 If you wanted to access that money on an on-demand basis, your best bet would be to be deposit it in a savings account which lets you have access to that money any at very short notice.
-The obvious downside to such accounts is that the interest rate on offer is lower – in the 3% to 4% range.
+The obvious downside to such accounts is that the interest rate on offer is lower – in the 4% range.
 That’s not bad, but still much lower than what you would get in a CD.

 Try out the handy little calculator below to help you calculate how much interest you can generate if you deposited your money in a bank or in a CD.

 Interest Income Calculator – USA